China Dream Trip August 2016

 Our experiences reverberate into our subsequent lives.
 My qigong and meditation practice has gained traction and substance.
 Something is happening and I feel changed.
 My orbit is deeper and more solid-feeling.
 I fall into qi-pulsations spontaneously at unexpected times, like standing in the grocery checkout line, or on the subway.

 I think "shopping qi" is a legitimate thing.
 I'm glad you pointed it out to us as a powerful spiritual practice to circulate energy between our cultures.
 As with internal alchemy, a strong center is recommended.
 I think I learned to become more free with myself by practicing "money-flow gongfu".
-Even going on the trip was already a first step in that workshop.
+Even going on the trip was already a first step in that training.

 I really love the everyday authentic encounters on the trip, the moments that are not scripted.
 Just the pulse of life happening and the wonder of it is the air to be enjoyed, the delight of change, feeling welcomed into that flow of Chinese life.

 There was something pretty great about our dinner with guides-in-training in Kunming, exchanging cross-cultural views about hot broth and weather.
 The girls were adorable, they gave us name cards with special notes written for the occasion: "I love you."
 "I miss you."
 "Have happy life."
 And then, some of them really broke down with sobbing goodbyes.
 One was gripping my shirt, weeping, not wanting me to leave.
 It was a shock.
 I felt unprepared, unsure how to respond, and also moved by the intensity and openness of this feeling in them.
 Java also cried saying goodbye at the end of her guiding us.
 Maybe it's surprising because I don't expect Chinese people to be emotionally expressive.